Senate Hearing Examines Voting Irregularities, Ken Starr Points to 'Clear Violation of the Law' in PA

 The Senate's Homeland Security and Governmental Affairs Committee held a hearing Wednesday to examine irregularities in the 2020 election.

-"The presidential election of 2020 with its unprecedented feature of the use of mail-in ballots has given rise to a number of questions that deserve to be answered," Starr said.
+"The presidential election of 2020 with its unprecedented feature of the use of mail-in ballots has given rise to a number of questions that deserve to be answered," said Starr, a former Trump attorney who helped clear the president during the Democrat impeachment attack.

 Judge Starr told the committee that most of the election fraud cases that have been dismissed from the courts have only been denied based on procedural issues rather than based on their merits.
 In other words, the media is wrong when it states that the courts found no fraud in the election.
 Starr and Sen. Rand Paul said it's more about the courts being reluctant to get involved in election results.